Searching for exotic Higgs bosons from top quark decays at the HL-LHC: Introduction

-In the present paper, we perform a complementary study by focusing on the Yukawa couplings involving the top quark, the relevant couplings being $\chi tj$ and $H tj$, where $j\equiv u,c$.
-We assume any other quark Yukawa couplings to be vanishing to evade stringent constraints from meson mixing.
-As regards the leptonic Yukawa couplings, we keep only $\chi(H) \mu\tau$ as nonvanishing to avoid stringent constraints on couplings involving electrons as stated in Ref.~\cite{Bhattacharyya:2022ciw}.
-Although we make these assumptions for phenomenological simplicity, $S_3$-symmetric flavor models require one of the flavors participating in Yukawa interactions to be necessarily from the third generation \cite{Bhattacharyya:2012ze,Bhattacharyya:2010hp}.
-The large production rate of the $t\bar t$ pair expected at the high luminosity run of the LHC (HL-LHC) at 14 TeV gives us motivation to carry out this exploration.
 For simplicity, we assume $m_H > m_t$ and $m_\chi \sim (20-100)$ GeV to focus on only one type of exotic state, namely $\chi$, being produced on-shell from top quark decays.
 Admittedly, our collider analysis is completely blind towards the CP nature of $\chi$.
 To be specific, we consider one of the pair produced top quarks to decay into $W$ and $b$, and the other to $\chi$ and $j$, followed by $\chi$ decaying to $\mu$ and $\tau$.
 Depending on the hadronic or leptonic decay mode of $W^\pm$, we focus on two possible signal channels: (a) $1b+3j+1 \mu + 1 \tau_h$ and (b) $ 1b + 1j + 1 \mu + 1\ell~ (\ell=e,\mu) + 1 \tau_h + \met$.
 We consider only the hadronic decay of $\tau$, denoted by $\tau_h$.
 We use sophisticated Machine Learning techniques for multivariate analysis (MVA) to obtain maximally enhanced signal significance.

 The paper is structured as follows.
 In Section \ref{cons}, we show the Feynman diagrams contributing to our signal events, discuss the constraints on the relevant couplings and mention the benchmark points selected for our studies.
 Section \ref{analysis} contains exhaustive collider analysis of the promising topologies using Machine Learning techniques.
 We summarize and draw our conclusion in Section~\ref{Summary}.